 Can you keep all of your Redundancy Payment to live on?

-If you need to you can keep all of your redundancy payment to live on.
-However in these circumstances it is important to remember that you still need to maintain your monthly DMP payments.
+If you want, you can keep all of your redundancy payment to live on.
+However in these circumstances it is important to remember that you still need to maintain your monthly debt management plan payments.